-4a, b.
+- 4a,b.
 ELEMENTARY ENGLISH COMPOSITION.
 Four hours credit each quarter.

-The basic needs for correct, acceptable usage in writing, and practice in written expression.

-- INTERMEDIATE COMPOSITION.
+The basic needs for correct, acceptable usage in writing, and practice in written expression. - 44.
+INTERMEDIATE COMPOSITION.
 Four hours credit.
 Variety, clearness, and correctness in writing.
 Special emphasis upon functional grammar. - 58a.
 SURVEY OF ENGLISH LITERATURE.
 700-1744.
 Four hours credit.
 Comprehensive readings in English literature following its development from early forms and content to more definite expression in the early eighteenth century. - 58b.
 SURVEY OF ENGLISH LITERATURE.
 1744-1945.
-Four hours credit
+Four hours credit.

-The same plan as that indicated for 58a. - 58c.
+The same plan as that indicated for 58a.

+- 58c.
 SURVEY OF AMERICAN LITERATURE.
 Four hours credit.

-A course in American literature following the plan of the survey courses in English literature. - 110.
+A course in American literature following the plan of the survey courses in English literature. - 101.
+NEWS WRITING FOR HIGH SCHOOL TEACHERS OF JOURNAL-ISM.
+Four hours credit.
+Study of the techniques of writing straight news stories, feature stories, and columns. - 110.
 CREATIVE WRITING.
 Four hours credit.

-Opportunity to write creatively under criticism with emphasis upon the individual's own purposes and experiences. - 121.
-LITERATURE IN THE ELEMENTARY SCHOOL.
+Opportunity to write creatively under criticism with emphasis upon the individual's own purposes and experiences. - 126.
+LITERATURE AND MATERIALS IN SECONDARY SCHOOLS.
 Four hours credit.

-Required of elementary majors.
-A survey of children's literature appropriate for grades three to six inclusive; consideration of interests and abilities governing the choice of literature in these grades. - 126.
-TEACHING ENGLISH IN SECONDARY SCHOOLS.
-Four hours credit.

 Materials for teaching English in secondary schools.
-Principles for the selection of literature for high school pupils, and critical study of selected readings.

-130. THE EIGHTEENTH CENTURY.
+Principles for the selection of literature for high school pupils, and critical study of selected readings. - 130.
+THE EIGHTEENTH CENTURY.
 Four hours credit.
 Readings and discussions of new trends of thinking and expression in literature and life that made the transition between the Renaissance and the modern world.